iNavFlight/OpenTX-Telemetry-Widget/README.md

 ## INAV Lua Telemetry Flight Status fork for EdgeTX / Horus, TX16S etc.

 This fork works for EdgeTX (2.5 dev of 2021-09-20 and later) and TX16S (Horus).
-It may not work elsewhere; specifically, it is not backwards compatible with OpenTX.
+It may not work elsewhere.
 Nivana has also been updated, but is untested.

 * Colours are somewhat correct
 * The main screen is not corrupted
 * Prefers compilation on the TX, avoiding incompatible Lua binary formats

+There are two branches:

+* master : EdgeTX only.
+The most stable.
+* edgeTX_and_openTX_compat : In theory, works on both EdgeTX and OpenTX.
+Less well tested.

+Tested Platforms

+* TX16S, EdgeTX (both zip files)
+* Simulator.
+Both zip files tested on EdgeTX and OpenTX against TX16S.

 #### Installation

-* Install the official inav / OpenTX [release](https://github.com/iNavFlight/OpenTX-Telemetry-Widget)
-* Copy the `*.lua` files from here into the respective target directories
-* Delete the corresponding `*.luac` files; they will be recreated
+* Unzip the relevant release Zip file into the root of the SDcard (real or simulator image).

 #### In use